Best Tea for Non Tea Drinkers

 5. Incorporate tea into daily routines and rituals

-Finally, if you’re working on learning how to like tea, the best way to acquire a taste for the drink is to incorporate it into your daily routine.
+If you’re working on learning how to like tea, the best way to acquire a taste for the drink is to incorporate it into your daily routine.

 For example, instead of reaching for coffee first thing in the morning, how about brewing yourself a cup of delightful green tea?
 (That is, after you’ve had a glass of water, first thing, to get hydrated.)

-Or, if you’re out the door too quickly in the morning, try adding tea into your evening wind-down routine.
-Brew a cup to read with a classic book in the evening (or during a binge-watching session).
 Or brew a cup of tea and enjoy doing absolutely nothing but sitting and staring out the window for a bit.
 (Seriously, when was the last time you really did nothing?)

 How to level up your tea tasting